skhetarpal/fMRI_Classification_Analysis/README.md

 development of the visual cortex by applying machine learning classifiers to the data and testing for classification accuracy.
 This type of analysis is called Multivoxel Pattern Analysis (MVPA).
 My tests revealed that the visual cortex is very responsive by the age of 3 months, but that it also continues to develop a great deal between ages of 3 and 9 months.
-I also compared and constrasted the classification performance of various machine learning tools and discovered that Support Vector Machines performed best.
+I also compared and contrasted the classification performance of various machine learning tools and discovered that Support Vector Machines performed best.